weilingx46/workshop-ws-5-10-deployment-docker/README.md

    WINDOWS:microsoft: (Home + Community): https://docs.docker.com/toolbox/toolbox_install_windows/

-   You will also need to install VirtualBox and run
+   If you are on windows home or community, you will also need to install VirtualBox and run

    ```switch
    docker-machine create default --virtualbox-no-vtx-check